neuronsimulator/nrn/modelspec/programmatic/topology/secspec.rst

     Example:

         .. code-block::
-            none
+            python

             create a, b, c, d
             access a
             print secname()
-            b {
+            b
             print secname()
-                    access c        // not recommended.
+            access c        # not recommended.
 The "go_to" of sections. print secname()
-                    d {print secname()}
+            d
             print secname()
+            print secname()
-            } // because the stack has more than one section, c is popped off print secname()	// and the second "access" was not permanent!
+             # because the stack has more than one section, c is popped off
+            print secname()	# and the second "access" was not permanent!